shizuku198411/Raind/docs/guides/rootless-containers.md

 Current limitations:

-- rootless is supported for standalone containers only
-- Pod-managed containers reject rootless mode
+- rootless Pod manifests support `spec.hostUsers: false`, but Pod namespace sharing is not yet equivalent to rootful Pods
 - host device access remains constrained by the host and runtime permissions
 - rootless networking still depends on Raind's host-side network setup
 - subordinate ID ranges are environment-configured, not yet read from `/etc/subuid` and `/etc/subgid`